FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-09-16-securing-a-cordova-app-implemented-with-angular-using-oidc-and-oauth2.md

 image: aerial-view-of-laptop-and-notebook_bw_osc.jpg
 ---

-In this blogpost I want to explain how you can secure a Cordova app written in Angular with OIDC and OAuth2 against an Identity Server.
+In this blog post I want to explain how you can secure a Cordova app written in Angular with OIDC and OAuth2 against an Identity Server.
 We will take a look at an Angular project created with the AngularCLI or the NxDevTools and then turn it into a Cordova app via the Cordova CLI to let it run on the mobile phone and set everything up that we can authenticate to get a identity token and an access token and navigate back to our app to consume a secret api.
-The result is a web app which can be compiled to be a mobile app or a web application be runned in a desktop browser.
+The result is a web app which can be compiled to be a mobile app or a web application which can run in a desktop browser.

 ## What we will use

-In this blogpost we will use the OAuth2 / OIDC Angular library [https://www.npmjs.com/package/angular-auth-oidc-client](https://www.npmjs.com/package/angular-auth-oidc-client) to secure our app against a Security Token Service.
+In this blog post we will use the OAuth2 / OIDC Angular library [https://www.npmjs.com/package/angular-auth-oidc-client](https://www.npmjs.com/package/angular-auth-oidc-client) to secure our app against a Security Token Service.
 Further we will use the Cordova Plugin [https://github.com/EddyVerbruggen/Custom-URL-scheme](https://github.com/EddyVerbruggen/Custom-URL-scheme) and of course the [Cordova CLI](https://cordova.apache.org/docs/en/latest/guide/cli/) as well as an Angular CLI project which does not have to, but maybe should be done with the [Angular CLI](https://cli.angular.io/).
 To determine which platform we are on we can use the [ngx-device-detector](https://www.npmjs.com/package/ngx-device-detector).

 We will not use the In-App-Browser plugin but the devices browser instead as the plugn may be malicious, a system browser can work better with password managers and we want to get single sign on going.
 We will use the custom url scheme instead.

 ## The correct authentication flow

-For the authentication we will use the code flow and configure our authentication library as following: (Find more information [here](https://github.com/damienbod/angular-auth-oidc-client/tree/master/docs) how to get things started when using authantication.)
+For the authentication we will use the code flow and configure our authentication library as following: (Find more information [here](https://github.com/damienbod/angular-auth-oidc-client/tree/master/docs) how to get things started when using authentication.)

 ```js
 export function configureAuth(oidcConfigService: OidcConfigService) {